Active Providers: log in to your account to access additional content.

 Q: What is DiagnosTechs’ refund policy?

-A: Below are the refund scenarios.
+A: Below are the overpayment, resubmit, test cancellation, and refund scenarios.

-• Overpayments
+- Overpayments

-Refund requests must be received in writing and within 60 days of test cancellation.
-If a refund is not requested, a credit will be applied to the account.
-All test cancellations are subject to a $25.00 cancellation fee.
+All refund requests must be submitted in writing within 60 days of test cancellation.
+If a test is cancelled and a refund is not requested, a credit will be applied to the account.
 Download Provider Refund Request Form

 Test Results